sjaehn/chon/README.md

 ![Reaction of two incomplete molecules](doc/reaction.png)

+Move the falling molecule fragment horizontally to the right position.
+You can also rotate and/or horizontally flip the fragment.
+Then you can optionally drop it and the molecule fragments in the reactor are combined, if possible.
 Complete molecules are converted into points and will be removed from the reactor.

 ### Atoms, electrons and bonds:
 There are 4 types of atoms in the game: